fdennehy/pfda-assignments/README.md

 - `assignment2-weather.ipynb` plots the temperature ("dryBulbTemperature_Celsius") over time, using data from `weatherreadings1.csv`.
 - `assignment03-pie.ipynb` creates a pie chart of peoples' email domains using [email domain data](https://drive.google.com/uc?id=1AWPf-pJodJKeHsARQK_RHiNsE8fjPCVK&export=download)
 - `assignment_5_risk.ipynb` simulates 1,000 individual battle rounds in Risk (3 attackers vs. 2 defenders) and plots the results.
 The program is extended to simulate a full series of rounds for armies of arbitary sizes, until one side is wiped out.
-- `assignment_6_Weather.ipynb` plots the temperature and windspeed using data from sing [Knock Airport weather data](https://cli.fusio.net/cli/climate_data/webdata/hly4935.csv).
+- `assignment_6_Weather.ipynb` plots the temperature and windspeed using data from [Knock Airport weather data](https://cli.fusio.net/cli/climate_data/webdata/hly4935.csv).
 - `requirements.txt` included in the repository for easy installation, it contains required Python libraries.
 - `.gitignore` file using the Python, Windows and Mac OS gitignore templates.